PeteGabriel/interpreter_in_go/README.md

 by using constants.
 "ILLEGAL" will denote something we are not expecting and "EOF" will mark the end of our reading process.

+The lexer will ignore spaces since Monkey language does not care for them.
+Also `_` are supported as part of variable names.

 ## The Parser